 You’ll also have a decent chunk of equity in your home, which will give you the ability to sell it if need be, or refinance in the future.

 And overall, you’ll have more lending options when you put more money down, along with fewer close calls if the numbers don’t quite add up while in underwriting.

 Avoid Other Debt and Your Income Goes Further

 - If your income is constrained and not expected to increase

-- This means more of the income you have can go toward a mortgage
+- This means more of the income you have can go toward a monthly mortgage payment

 Another way to boost your home buying power is simply to avoid other debt.

 If you don’t have any outstanding credit card debt, auto loans, student loans, etc., your income will go further when it comes to the mortgage.